Topological Obstructions to Dynamical Convexity: Introduction

-\begin{rem} In contrast with dynamical convexity, strong dynamical convexity is defined taking into account all Reeb orbits, not just contractible ones.
+\begin{rem} This definition of strong dynamical convexity is different from the one introduced in \cite{ginzburg2021dynamical}. \end{rem} \begin{rem} In contrast with dynamical convexity, strong dynamical convexity is defined taking into account all Reeb orbits, not just contractible ones.
 The topological conditions placed on the manifold are precisely those that allow us to do so.
 Note that when $\pi_1(M)=0$, the notions of dynamical convexity and strong dynamical convexity coincide. \end{rem}

 Shokurov's conjecture, if true, implies that $L$ is diffeomorphic to a sphere if $L$ is strongly dynamically convex and arises as a link of a normal numerically $\mathbb{Q}-$Gorenstein singularity.
 Furthermore, using Shokurov's conjecture also implies that such links cannot support a contact form with It is natural to ask whether these questions hold more generally?